meteor/meteor/content/structure.md

 - [How much does ES2015 cost?](http://info.meteor.com/blog/how-much-does-es2015-cost)

 <h3 id="style-guide">Follow the Meteor JavaScript style guide</h3>

+XXX: still some debate about whether we should publish our own style guide or fall out to ABNB

 We have a JavaScript style guide which is heavily based on the popular AirBnB style guide, but has been content edited to include only essential rules.
 If you would like to follow this style guide in your non-Meteor applications, you will need to enable the same Babel features as supported by the `ecmascript` package linked above.